Discretized Fast-Slow Systems with Canards in Two Dimensions: Maximal canard through a fold in continuous time

-A challenging phenomenon is the breakdown of normal hyperbolicity of $S_0$ such that Fenichel Theory cannot be applied.
-Typical examples of such a breakdown are found at bifurcation points $p\in S_0$, where the Jacobian $\rmD_x f(p)$ has at least one eigenvalue with zero real part.
-The simplest examples are folds or points of transversal self-intersection of $S$ in planar systems ($m=1=n$).
-In the following we focus on the particularly challenging problem of fold points admitting (maximal) \textit{canard solutions}.
+A challenging phenomenon is the breakdown of normal hyperbolicity of $S_0$ such that Fenichel theory cannot be applied.
+Typical examples of such a breakdown are found at bifurcation points $p\in S_0$, where the Jacobi matrix $\rmD_x f(p)$ has at least one eigenvalue with zero real part.
+The simplest examples are \emph{folds} in planar systems ($m=n=1$), i.e., points $p=(x_0,y_0)\in\mathbb R^2$ (without loss of generality $p=(x_0,y_0)=(0,0)$) where $\partial f/\partial x$ vanishes and in whose neighbourhood $S_0$ looks like a parabola.
+The left part of $S_0$ (with $x<0$) is denoted by $S_a$ ($a$ for ``attractive''), while its right part (with $x>0$) is denoted by $S_r$ ($r$ for ``repelling'').
+These notations refer to the properties of dynamics of the layer problem in the region $y>0$ (see e.g.~\cite[Figure 8.1]{ku2015}).
+By standard Fenichel theory, for sufficiently small $\epsilon > 0$, outside of an arbitrarily small neighborhood of $p$, the manifolds $S_a$ and $S_r$ perturb smoothly to invariant manifolds $S_{a, \epsilon}$ and $S_{r, \epsilon}$.